AlexCue987/talking-the-talk/kotest/TEMPORAL-INTERVALS.md

 ### DSL to Describe Durations

+Introduce an infix function `and` on durations such as `2.minutes` which works like this `2.minutes and 30.seconds` .
+For instance:

 ```kotlin
 (1.minutes and 1.milliseconds).inWholeNanoseconds shouldBe 60_001_000_000L
 (1.days and 2.hours and 3.minutes and 4.seconds and 5.milliseconds).inWholeNanoseconds shouldBe 93_784_005_000_000L